 One encrypted master, three license servers - that is the modern multi-DRM workflow.
 Your packager (Shaka Packager, Bento4, or a managed equivalent) handles the encryption; your multi-DRM service handles the licensing.

-Roku's PlayReady setup specifically
+Roku's DRM setup specifically

 When you do not need DRM